rcarrata/rcarrata.github.io/_posts/2024-01-25-security-genai-public-cloud-2.md

 ## Overview

-This is the second blog post about How to Use Generative AI for Securing Cloud Infrastructures, exploring advanced techniques and innovative solutions to fortify cloud security.
+This is the second blog post about how to use Generative AI for Securing Cloud Infrastructures, exploring advanced techniques and innovative solutions to fortify cloud security.

 Check the first part in [How to Use Generative AI for Securing Cloud Infrastructures - Part I](https://rcarrata.com/ai/security-genai-public-cloud/).